-- You must prepare setup_data.yaml for your pod beforehand.
-To create setup_data.yaml, see setup_data.yaml.C_Series_EXAMPLE file. - You can upload only one blueprint at a time.
+- (i) Before you begin - You must prepare setup_data.yaml for your pod beforehand.
+To create setup_data.yaml, see setup_data.yaml.C_Series_EXAMPLE file. - You can upload only one blueprint at a time. - 1.
 Log into UM as pod user and select the pod on the landing page.
-If you have not registered the pod on UM node, see Registering New Pod to UM From the navigation pane, choose Pod Setup > Blueprint Management.

-, 3.
-Click Create Blue orint icon.
+If you have not registered the pod on UM node, see Registering New Pod to UM - 2.
+From the navigation pane, choose Pod Setup > Blueprint Management. - 3.
+Click Create Blueprint icon.

++ Setup a new blueprint on Test Pod

 1 DEFINE 2 PREVIEW & VALIDATE

 General Information

 Blueprint name

-Import YAML \times
+Import YAML

-Select a YAML file to import your Blueprint

-- 4. Enter a unique Blueprint Name - 5.
-Browse the setup_data.yaml created beforehand and click Next.
-On this page, a YAML editor is integrated on UI to make changes in setup_data. yaml. - 6.
+Select a YAML file to import your Blueprint - 4.
+Enter a unique Blueprint Name - Browse the setup_data.yaml created beforehand and click Next.
+On this page, a YAML editor is integrated on UI to make changes in setup_data. vaml. - 6.
 Once setup_data.yaml is finalized, click Offline Validation.
 Based on the setup_data.yaml, the management node validation, software validation and hardware validation are done. - 7.
 If offline validation is successful, click Save to save the setup_data.yaml.
 You will be redirected to the Blueprint Management page. - 8.
 If offline validation fails, click Cancel to redirect to Blueprint Management page.
 Follow from Step 1, after modifying setup_data.yaml - 9.
 Once the blueprint is Active, click Install Setup icon to begin Cisco VIM deployment on the registered pod.